alpas/alpasdev/src/main/resources/docs/configuration.md

 You also don't want these configs to be compiled with your app as you want to easily deploy your app without having to recompile a deployment copy after changing some configurations.

-Also, if you are using some third-party API keys/secrets, you don't want to hard code these and push it to your version control.
+Also, if you are using some third-party API keys/secrets, you don't want to hard code these and include them in version control.
 This is very risky from a security standpoint.

 To make this flexible, Alpas allows you to configure values in an `.env` file that lives in the root of your project.
-The variables in this file gets loaded automatically and is available for you in pretty much anywhere you need.
+The variables in this file get loaded automatically and are available for you in pretty much anywhere you need.

 > /info/ <span>When you initialize your app using `alpas init` command, an `.env` file with some defaults is